somebeaver/Lowrider.js/README.md

 HTML, Lowrider.js assumes it is being loaded with cached content, and the **build** event will **not** trigger.

-Statically typed Elements can cover 99% of use cases, but are limited by the fact that HTML attributes can only hold a maximum amount of stringified data.
+Statically typed Elements can cover most use cases, but are limited by the fact that HTML attributes can only hold a maximum amount of stringified data.

 #### Statically Typed Creation